kkmzero/css-langdot/README.md

 # CSS LangDot
-GitHub programming language color dots in CSS for your own website.
+Programming language color dots in CSS for your own website.

 ![](preview.png)